vcc1432/coffee-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It implements the coffee-varieties API at https://coffee-varieties.now.sh/api.
 It will fetch all the available coffee varieties, which can be filtered in the frontend of the application.
 The user can filter by one or more countries, quality potential and leaf rust resistance.

 The user can select one or more filters on top of the page.
-Multiple countries can be selected by holding the cmd/ctrl-button and clicking the country.
-The other filters are dropdowns from which one choice can be selected.
+Multiple countries can be selected, the other filters are dropdowns from which one choice can be selected.
 When a flter is selected, the list of coffee varieties is automatically updated, and takes all filters into account.
-If the user wants to reset everything, the 'clear filters'-button can be clicked and all the options will be displayed again.

 ## Technical Decisions